nareshsoni02/WeatherApp/README.md

 Following validation are done on vendor input:-

 1. Price is null or empty.
-2. Price does not have a vendor.
+2. Price does not have vendor.
 3. Price does not have instrument.
-4. Price does not have a created date.
+4. Price does not have created date.

 Following design patterns are used to implement price processor:-